monsoonmaelstrom/book2/book2.md

 “Leave him alive?
 That’s stupid.
 You never leave an enemy alive at your back.”

 “Yeah,” I agree.
 “Liam didn’t like my approach.
-He told me he needed time to think and when I asked if I should stay here tonight he asked me if *I* wanted to stay here tonight, which is bullshit and I told him as much.
+He told me he needed time to think, and when I asked if I should stay here tonight, he asked me if *I* wanted to stay here tonight, which is bullshit and I told him as much.
 Then he *hesitated*, Alex.
 He *hesitated*.”

 Alex passes the bottle back.
 “That’s… rough.”